 Authors of accepted short and position papers will be invited for a 9-minute research presentation (including 2 minutes for audience questions).
 Additionally, they will participate in a moderated panel discussion.

 Submissions should be in two-column IEEE TVCG format.
 Latex and Word templates are available at: http://junctionpublishing.org/vgtc/Tasks/camera.html Submissions will be optionally double blind.
 Authors wishing to submit their work double-blind should remove author information from the cover page of their submitted document, and take care to avoid identifying information in the submission itself (e.g., references “our” work).
 Submissions should be submitted via https://easychair.org/conferences/?conf=vis4dh by 5 PM PST, 04 July 2018.
-Submissions should be in pdf format, clearly indicating the paper type: extended abstract, short paper, or position paper.
+Submissions should be in pdf format, clearly indicating the paper type: short paper or position paper.
 Submissions should not exceed four pages of content.

 University of Konstanz /